Open Dialogue training programmes and seminars

 We currently have plans to run the training in London in 2024 (further details here) and online in 2024 (further details here).
 Please visit these pages for more details of the training programme and to apply to participate.
 The deadline for applications is 30 November 2023.

 If you are interested in the possibility of us running this training in-house in your organisation, please complete the form below and we will get back to you as soon as possible.

-Over the past five years we have been running one and two day seminars across the UK and internationally to introduce the Open Dialogue approach.
+Over the past ten years we have been running one and two day seminars across the UK and internationally to introduce the Open Dialogue approach.
 These seminars can cover any of the following topics:

 - Background and history of the development of the approach

 - The 7 principles and 12 key elements of dialogical practice

 - The structure of the service in Lapland

 - The roots of the approach – systemic family therapy, Gregory Bateson, social constructionism, collaborative therapy, dialogical theory/Bakhtin, etc.